MicroEJ/docs/KernelDeveloperGuide/kernelLink.rst

 Link Flow
 ---------

-The following figure shows the general process of linking a Firmware, applied to a Kernel Application.
+The following figure shows the general process of linking an Executable, applied to a Kernel Application.

 .. figure:: png/link_kernel.png
    :alt: Kernel Link Flow